jac11/PlainHash/README.md

 * to check all  option open help menu by typing ./PlainHash.py -h or --help
 * you can use input hash Example: ./PlainHash.py -H dfd5f9139a820075df69d7895015360b76d0360f3d4b77a845689614 -w wordlist
 * or you can use as file input ./PlainHash.py -r hash.txt -w wordlist
+* use ./PlainHash.py  -i info  or ./PlainHash.py  --info info for more information
 ##  [ help menu overview ]
  <img src = "images/5.png"><img src = "images/8.png"><img src = "images/9.png" >